Gajera-Sagar/Movie-site/README.md

-# Create Netflix with ChatGpt
+# Create Netflix-clone

-- Step: 1
     - Create React App
     - Configure Tailwind CSS
+    - TMDB Api for the movies

 - Features
     - Sign In & Sign Up
          - Sig In Form and Sign up form
          - Redirect Browser page
+         - one time login no need to login second time after close the wen site
+         - Authentication of the FireBase

     - Dashboard
         - Header
         - Trending Movie